jiachenliu1128/CS410_Tech_Review/README.md

 Must ensure models actually support vectors — older spaCy models or disabled components will cause empty vectors.

 # Notes when writing the report:
-- Need to mention the configuration of our machine, especially if GPU is used
+- Need to mention the configuration of our machine.
+In order to play a fair game, we are using CPU for all models (includeing transformer).
+GPU is used for transformer training.

 # Transformer Classifier Training Commands:
 ```python